YolandaLeo/yolandaleo.github.io/_posts/2020-05-06-FlinkSessionOne.md

 tag: flink
 title: Flink Sharing Session I
 ---
-# Flink Session 1 - Introduction and practice
 ## What's Apache Flink

 Apache Flink is a framework and distributed processing engine for stateful computations over *unbounded and bounded* data streams.
 Flink has been designed to run in *all common cluster environments*, perform computations at *in-memory speed* and at any *scale*.